Kusainov/udacity-finding-donors/supervised-learning-finding-donors/README.md

 This will open the iPython Notebook software and project file in your browser.

+### Overview

+The notebook covers supervised learning techniques applied on data collected for the U.S. census to help CharityML (a fictitious charity organization) identify people most likely to donate.
+Data was analyzed, series of transformations and pre-processing steps applied to manipulate the data into a workable format.
+Linear SVC, Decision Tree Classifier and Gradient Boosting Classifier (GBC) sklearn models were evaluated so to find best solution.
+Based on the evaluation results sklearn GBC was selected as the most promising.
+The model was optimized using sklearn grid search.
+Additionally features importance was analyzed, the importance of each feature when making predictions based on the chosen algorithm.

 ### Data

 The modified census dataset consists of approximately 32,000 data points, with each datapoint having 13 features.
 This dataset is a modified version of the dataset published in the paper *"Scaling Up the Accuracy of Naive-Bayes Classifiers: a Decision-Tree Hybrid",* by Ron Kohavi.
 You may find this paper [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf), with the original dataset hosted on [UCI](https://archive.ics.uci.edu/ml/datasets/Census+Income).